joshgerdes/jekyll-uno/_posts/2016-03-12-from-california-to-california-by-way-of-tokyo.md

   8.|-- ae-1-60.edge2.SanJose1.Le  0.0%    10    2.5   2.5   2.4   3.0   0.0
   9.|-- b.resolvers.Level3.net     0.0%    10    2.2   2.3   2.2   2.3   0.0
 ```

-Lets obtain of the server behind the anycast address just to be safe...
-Amazon has some troubleshooting handy utilities for cloudfront.
+Lets obtain the IP of the server behind the anycast address just to be safe...
+Amazon has some handy troubleshooting utilities for Cloudfront.
 If we resolve `resolver-identity.cloudfront.net` it will give us back the IP address of the server that Amazon sees making the request.
 This means that we are able to see the real IP of the server hidden behind the anycast address.
 ```
 ubuntu@ip-172-31-14-87:~$ host identity.cloudfront.net 4.2.2.2
 Using domain server: